WillTheFarmer/apache-logs-to-mysql/.github/README.md

 Application has two options to associate ServerName & ServerPort with Access and Error logs missing `%v - canonical ServerName` and `%p - canonical ServerPort` Format Strings described below.

-All 6 LogFormats can be loaded and all 5 MySQL Stored Procedures can be processed in a single Python `ProcessLogs function` execution.
+4 LogFormats & 2 ErrorLogFormats can be loaded and 5 MySQL Stored Procedures can be processed in a single Python `ProcessLogs function` execution.

 Database system is designed to accommodate unlimited domains.
 Easy MySQL database installation with 3 simple steps.
 ## MySQL Access Log View by Browser - 1 of 56 schema views